Walshyy15/tipjar/RATE_LIMITING.md

-# Rate Limiting Solution for Gemini API
+# Rate Limiting Solution for OCR API

-This document explains the rate limiting implementation to prevent "Quota exceeded" errors when using the Google Gemini API.
+This document explains the rate limiting implementation to prevent "Quota exceeded" errors when using the Nanonets OCR API.

 ## Problem
 The error "Quota exceeded for quota metric 'Generate Content API requests per minute'" occurs when your application exceeds Google's API rate limits, which are typically: